Beto-droid/user_audit_no_data_loss/README.md

     docker-compose run --rm pytest-fast-api && docker-compose down
 ```

+### NOTE: if you run this command it will also  drop the fast-api container.

 It will auto run them and close them when it finishes it, also output the stdout